shanaor/frontend_library_project/readme.md

 ***And Axios Link import was used as well***
 _____

+## The "old fashion" frontend look
+I have yet to explore bootstrap all the way and be aware of its great options so I used the first option CHATGPT offered. <br>
+So the project complete the requirments asked of me for this Project but by using bootstraps tht look like from a 90's Website :o). <br>
+I did learn some interesting things about HTML tags along the way so that was Fun.
+8)

 ## The Late Loan Alert
 In the beginning - under The API Call function there is a call for the Index API to extract an Alert in case the Server found a late loan.
 Please be aware.